dheijl/swyh-rs/README.md

 I do my best to keep everything up-to-date.

 MAC: I'm sorry but I don't have one...
 If you have one and would like to contribute: please go ahead!

+### AI use

+  Since version 1.19 I started using Claude for code review or advice, occasionally letting Claude insert or replace some code where I thought that Claude was right and/or did better than me (which was not always the case).
+I'm not a fan of vibe coding, I want to be responsible for every line of code in swyh-rs.

 ### Screenshots